Zainab Abdulkarim, Oslo

 Please contact the local police at phone number 02800 if you require an English translation of this letter.
 Remember to state the reference number 16953354 25548/25-207.

-It should be noted that the West Police District treated this case with full seriousness, just as the Ministry of Justice and Public Security did in 2023 when they acknowledged the gravity of the information concerning the network.
-In contrast, the Oslo Police have continuously blocked and prematurely closed the case, preventing any attempts or procedures to investigate it, despite the abundance of indisputable evidence, witness testimonies, photographs, and official documents proving the network’s involvement in human trafficking.
-This situation clearly indicates that the network enjoys strong protection from certain members of the Oslo Police, reflecting a serious breach in the administration of justice and the rule of law.
+It should be noted that the West Police District treated this case with full seriousness, as did the Ministry of Justice and Public Security in 2023 when they acknowledged the gravity of the information regarding the network.
+In contrast, the Oslo Police have consistently blocked and prematurely closed the case, preventing any attempts or procedures to investigate it, despite the abundance of indisputable evidence, witness testimonies, photographs, and official documents demonstrating the network’s involvement in migrant facilitation.
+This situation indicates that the network received strong protection from certain members of the Oslo Police, reflecting a serious breach in the administration of justice and the rule of law within the police force.

 Judicial Clarification on a Stalking Case and Oslo Police Complicity

-On January 2, 2025, at 10:00 AM, the court in Oslo held the final session in a long series of cases involving the complicity of certain Oslo Police officers in favor of a human trafficking network.
-During the session, the Oslo Police sought to impose a visit ban (besøksforbud) / restraining order against the real victims, attempting to portray the trafficking operations coordinator, who has never appeared in court, as the “victim.”
+On January 2, 2025, at 10:00 AM, the court in Oslo held the final session in a long series of cases involving the complicity of certain Oslo Police officers in favor of a migrant facilitation network.
+During the session, the Oslo Police attempted to impose a visit ban / restraining order against the real victims, seeking to portray the trafficking operations coordinator, who had never appeared in court, as the “victim.”

 The court concluded that there was no legal basis for imposing such an order and emphasized that a visit ban / restraining order would not appropriately address the situation.